akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 CE used a small CNN (AlexNet-based) in an encoder-decoder setup.
 The images are either masked by a single large-ish rectangle, multiple smaller rectangles or the ground-truth segmentation mask from another image.
-While the learned representations are ok, they are far behind supervised models of the time in performance, even when fine-tuned.
+While the learned representations are ok, their performance is far behind supervised models of the time, even when fine-tuned.

 It was the [Masked Autoencoder (MAE) by He et. al.](https://arxiv.org/abs/2111.06377) that finally proved that image inpainting can lead to state-of-the-art representations for images.